Find a reading group

 Start a reading group

 We support community reading groups in a variety of venues.
 If you would like to start your own, our free service for reading groups can help.
-Reading groups meet in a variety of venues, from private homes to pubs and cafes.
+Reading groups meet in a variety of places, from private homes to pubs and cafes.
 It might be possible for your group to meet in your local library – ask the staff in your branch.

 Register your group

 Fill out our registration form for new groups, giving us all the details we need to support you.
 We’ll create a library card for your group, which we’ll keep at the library.

-You can also register your group on the Reading Groups for Everyone site and you can find out what other groups across the country are reading and apply for publisher offers.
+You can also register your group on the Reading Groups for Everyone site where you can also find out what other groups across the country are reading and apply for publisher offers.

 Choose what to read

 We have over 300 titles available for reading groups to borrow, ranging from debut novels to classics.
 Have a look at our stock lists.

 Borrowing sets of books